This is our review of the most forgiving drivers for high handicappers in 2026.

 108 | 157 | 261 | 281 | *10.7 | 96 ft |

 The G440 SFT kept all my decent swing playable and long.
 I had to swing pretty bad to get a bad result.
-I tested this feature more than I liked.
+(I tested this feature more than I liked.)

-Even though it’s a draw-biased driver, it doesn’t make you hook.
 The ball flight is a beautiful gentle draw when you catch it square.
 Or, some version of playable otherwise.

 You can always adjust the sole weight to the neutral position if you find the ball drawing too much.
 I tested this and saw a little less turn from the ball.